 Internal versus external motivation

 To avoid being overly influenced by criticism or praise, we must be self aware and grounded.
 If we know what we can and cannot do, why would we be floored by other people’s opinions?
 If we have a solid yoga practice, we won’t be dejected by strong words.
 I received Chris’s “lift your chest” admonition during a second or third Paripurna Navasana (illustrated above, plate 78) which we entered with straight legs from Dandasana and held for an eternity!
 I’ve always found this pose doable (unlike Ardha Navasana (plate 79), which is torture) and momentarily thought to myself, “Don’t I get credit for my 60-degree angles?”
-But, solid pose or not, she’s right.
+But, she’s right.
 I can do better, I can do more.

 I’m generally a bit thin skinned.
 My first reaction to criticism is to defend myself.
 But I’ve developed a thick skin in two major realms of my life: writing and yoga.
 I am unfazed by a critical reader who blankets one of my drafts with red marks.
 Likewise I accept—and welcome—yoga corrections from a critical teacher.